 Finally, if variety and convenience matter most, you can’t go wrong with the wide range of Acadia hotels, from modern chains with familiar comforts to historic lodges that have hosted generations of park visitors.
 Whatever your style of travel, Acadia has a lodging option that fits.

-If you’re planning to explore more of the park’s coastline, don’t miss our full guide to Acadia National Park beaches for tips, photos, and hidden gems.
+If you’re ready to explore them all, dive into our full guide to Acadia National Park beaches for inspiration, hidden coves, and local favorites along Maine’s unforgettable coast.

 Wildlife sightings are one of the joys of visiting Acadia National Park.
 With habitats ranging from rocky coastlines to spruce-fir forests, the park supports a wide variety of animals.
 On land, you might spot white-tailed deer, red foxes, or the occasional porcupine ambling across a trail.
 Along the shoreline, look for harbor seals hauled out on rocks, and if you’re lucky, you might even glimpse mink or otters near tidal inlets.